The War and Treaty: Career

 In 2016, Michael Trotter Jr. and Tanya Blount released the duet album Love Affair as Trotter & Blount.
 In 2017, the War and Treaty released the EP Down to the River, said to be a mix of "blues, gospel, soul, bluegrass, and country" and commended by Estey as "a splendidly made immediate classic about conflict and redemption."
 According to Estey, "the two can sensually help heal the wounds from those confessional blasts with a sweet ballad like "Till The Mornin’"—they truly live up to the dynamic tension of their moniker."

 In 2018, Rolling Stone reported that the War and Treaty's debut album Healing Tide would be released on August 10, 2018, saying that the lead single is a 'joyfully relentless title track, reminiscent of classic Ike and Tina Turner rock-infused soul'.
 On September 25, 2020, the War and Treaty released a second album, Hearts Town, on Rounder Records.
 On April 18, 2021, the duo joined Dierks Bentley for a performance of U2's "Pride (In the Name of Love)" at the 56th Academy of Country Music Awards.

 The duo signed a major label deal with Mercury Nashville Records/UMG Nashville in May 2022.
 They performed a cover of "It's Only Rock 'n Roll (But I Like It)" alongside the Brothers Osborne at the 56th Annual Country Music Association Awards on November 9, 2022, and as a surprise, released their second EP Blank Page on the same day.
-The War and Treaty's major label debut album Lover's Gamecame out on March 10, 2023.
+The War and Treaty's major label debut album Lover's Game came out on March 10, 2023.
 The duo collaborated with Zach Bryan on the track "Hey, Driver" on his self-titled fourth studio album.
 The song debuted at number 14 on the Billboard Hot 100, marking the duo's first appearance on the chart.